Karaka-Management/Organization-Guide/App/Features.md

 - [ ] Internal messages can access other modules and show the content in the mail (e.g. media, events, ...)
 - [ ] Automatic response messages (internal and external)
 - [ ] Spam detection
+- [ ] Asynchronus backround tasks send system messages about their status and link if applicable

 Chat
 - [ ] Single user chat